Preferential Procurement

 HOW TO APPLY:

-Click HERE to Download a Preferential Procurement(PP) form and locate document checklists for a complete application.
+Click HERE to Download a Preferential Procurement(PP) form and locate document checklists for a complete application on page IV.

 Note that the Commission has begun charging eligible Citizens or public for the provision of the PP endorsement certificate as below;